 She curated the opening exhibition Minding the Digital (2017) and co-curated Craft: The Reset (2018).
-She also led the department in exhibition curation, public art planning and project collaboration with global brands such as Swarovski, HTC, Lasvit and Philips.
+As the senior curator, she also led the department in exhibition curation, public art planning and project collaboration with global brands such as Swarovski, HTC, Lasvit and Philips.
 The opening exhibition was widely reported by international press such as Financial Times, The Art Newspaper, SCMP and Freize Magazine.
 She also edited two publications during her tenure.

 She is an advisory panel member and a judge for London's flagship contemporary craft fair Collect 2022.
 Previously, she was selected by the Institut Francais as one of the Chinese curators to participate in cultural exchange with French museums.
 In 2018, she was a nominator for London Design Museum's Beazley Design of the Year Award and the awardee of the Design Trust / Royal College of Art Fellowship in Design Curation.